btbrown/projecteulersolvers/README.md

 Getting Started:
 ----------------

-The final packaged version of the application is a single executable JAR file.
+The final packaged version of the application is a single executable JAR file and requires Java 8 to run.

 A pre-built version of this can be found in the /bin directory of the repository